Hurtigruten: New contracts

 The Ministry of Transport and Communications in Norway announced in 2017 that the Hurtigruten contract was split into three contracts.
 The contracts were put up for bid and in the end, two were granted to Hurtigruten and one to Havila Kystruten AS, with each operating seven and four ships respectively.
 The two companies alternate departure days for the entire route from Bergen to Kirkenes.

 The four new vessels from Havila run on Liquefied natural gas (LNG) and battery power.
 LNG will cut CO_{2} emissions by 25%, and the battery power will yield additional savings.
 The vessels are named Havila Capella, Havila Castor, Havila Polaris, and Havila Pollux.
 All four vessels were built at Tersan shipyard in Turkey.

 Existing vessels from Hurtigruten were modernized and renovated to meet the new requirements.
-MS Midnatsol, MS Trollfjord and MS Finnmarken were all getting modernized and renovated with a Scandinavian interior style.
+MS Midnatsol, MS Trollfjord and MS Finnmarken were modernized and renovated with a Scandinavian interior style.

 The ships were fitted with filters and LNG-compatible engines to reduce emissions by 25%.
 The ships also received hybrid motors, and battery packs.